COSIN3-UOC/nestedness_modularity_in-block_nestedness_analysis/README.md

-# Structural Analysis N,Q I
+# Structural Analysis Nestedness, Modularity and In-block

 To perform structural analysis in binary unipartite and bipartite networks by means of nestedness, as defined by Solé-Ribalta et al, PRE 2018 (https://doi.org/10.1103/PhysRevE.97.062302), in-block nested and modularity.